How to Create Column Chart with Line for Time Series Data in Excel?

 In this pane, we can see that Excel has identified this data in the X-axis as Date, and correspondingly the Bounds and Units are date-related.

-To format the axis, in the Number section of the format pane, choose the category as “Date”.
+To format the axis, in the Number section of the formatting pane, choose the category as “Date”.

 This gives several formatting options as shown, choose one that suits the purpose of your chart.
 Here, to accommodate the size of the chart, we’ll use a M-YY format as shown: